findy-network/findy-wallet-pwa/tools/env/README.md

 In case you do not have cloud installation of Findy Agency available, you can setup needed services locally and develop your application against a local Findy Agency.
 This document describes how to set up Findy Agency service containers on your local computer.

 The setup uses agency internal file ledger, intended only for testing during development.
-This setup does not (yet) suit for testing inter-agency communication.
+This setup does not suit for testing inter-agency communication even though it is possible to set one up using a common indy-plenum ledger.

 ## Prerequisities